charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 For the soldering configuration, you can choose which pins go where, but of course, VCC and GND are fixed.
 The PWR pin is a recent addition to the HAT and controls the power for the E-ink screen.
 The easiest way to configure this is by soldering it directly to a 3.3 V endpoint on the ESP32.

 Another reason we chose this brand of e-ink display is that ESPHome drivers are available, making it much quicker to get everything up and running.
 Plus, plenty of examples are out there to help you get started.
 Mind you, most of these examples are for the 7.5-inch model.

+> **NOTE:** We also explored the Black-White-Red E-ink display from Waveshare ([13.3" E-Paper HAT-B](https://www.waveshare.com/13.3inch-e-paper-hat-b.htm)), but it required more effort to get it working with ESPHome.
+Additionally, it takes about 30 seconds to switch pictures, compared to just 3 seconds with the black-and-white version.

 ## Hosting an AI art model